UniMoT: Unified Molecule-Text Language Model with Discrete Token Representation: Introduction

 \section{Introduction}

 The incredible capabilities of Large Language Models (LLMs)~\cite{LLM,llama} have led to their widespread use as versatile tools for completing diverse real-world tasks.
-This success has sparked interest in Multi-modal LLMs~\cite{anygpt,nextgpt}, which aim to enhance LLMs by enabling them to process multi-modal inputs and outputs.
-Prior research efforts~\cite{drugchat,graphgpt,mol-instructions,instructmol,molca,biomedgpt,3d-molm} have focused on adapting LLMs to molecular tasks, resulting in the development of molecular LLMs.
-These molecular LLMs can analyze molecule structures~\cite{biomedgpt,molca,instructmol}, address drug-related inquiries~\cite{drugchat,graphgpt}, assist in synthesis and retrosynthesis planning~\cite{mol-instructions}, support drug design~\cite{mol-instructions}, and more.
+This success has sparked interest in Multi-modal LLMs~\cite{anygpt}, which aim to enhance LLMs by enabling them to process multi-modal inputs and outputs.
+In fields like molecular science, Multi-modal LLMs present new opportunities by seamlessly integrating molecular data with textual information, opening up fresh possibilities for more efficient and accurate research and development.Prior research efforts~\cite{drugchat,mol-instructions,instructmol,molca,3d-molm} have focused on adapting LLMs to molecular tasks, resulting in the development of molecular LLMs.
+These molecular LLMs can analyze molecule structures~\cite{molca,instructmol}, address drug-related inquiries~\cite{drugchat}, assist in synthesis and retrosynthesis planning~\cite{mol-instructions}, support drug design~\cite{mol-instructions}, and more.

-Prevalent molecular LLMs commonly employ adapter-based architectures, adopting either a linear projection~\cite{drugchat,graphgpt,instructmol} or a Q-Former~\cite{molca,3d-molm} as an adapter to translate molecule features into the semantic space of LLM, as illustrated in Figure~\ref{fig:intro-proj} and Figure~\ref{fig:intro-qformer}.
-Despite demonstrating initial capabilities in molecular comprehension and yielding promising results in molecule-to-text generation tasks, they still fall short in text-to-molecule generation tasks.
-The critical issue within these methods is their unequal treatment of molecules and text, resulting in a lack of supervision for the molecule modality.
-This limitation significantly constrains model capacity and effectiveness.
+Prevalent molecular LLMs often use adapter-based architectures, such as linear projection~\cite{drugchat,instructmol} or Q-Former~\cite{molca,3d-molm}, to map molecule features into the LLM's semantic space (Figure~\ref{fig:intro-proj}, Figure~\ref{fig:intro-qformer}).
+While effective in molecular comprehension and molecule-to-text generation, these models struggle with text-to-molecule generation.
+This is due to the reliance on adapters that require LLMs to directly generate SMILES strings~\cite{smiles}, a text-based representation of molecular structures.
+These architectures depend on strong alignment between SMILES and text, but as shown in Figure~\ref{fig:intro-proj} and Figure~\ref{fig:intro-qformer}, molecule and text modalities are not treated equally, with insufficient supervision for the molecular side, making alignment difficult.